The Disadvantages of Geothermal

 That said, even a longer payback period is better than no payback period at all on traditional heating fuels.
 All the same, without financing options and financial incentives, the upfront cash required for geothermal installation can be too much for many homeowners to pay out of pocket — even with the payback period.

-Luckily, Dandelion offers the option to finance your system through installments starting at $150/month and with as low as $0 down, making the payback period of geothermal far more realistic for people of all income brackets.
+Luckily, Dandelion offers the option to finance your system with as low as $0 down.

 Geothermal Installation Limitations